twise2/Valyr/README.md

 ## Setup

-Starting with the player with the priority token, each player will take their unit cards and place adjacent to each other on an edge of the battlefield.
-Then each subsequent player to the left will place their unit cards onto the battlefield  These cards denote a teams "starting location".
+Starting with the player with the priority token, each player will take their unit cards and place them adjacent to each other on an edge of the battlefield.
+Then each subsequent player to the left will place their unit cards onto the battlefield.
+These cards denote a teams "starting location".
 Then in the same order, each player will place their units within 3 range of their starting location.

 ### Starting The Game